chris-greening/instascrape/README.md

     * recent posts
     * featured picture URL
     * etc.
+* :dancer: Flexibile: sources for scraping include
+  * hashtag/username/shortcode
+  * URL
+  * HTML
+  * JSON
+  * BeautifulSoup

+  giving you flexibility and easy integration into your scraping projects
 * :floppy_disk: Download content media locally as _png_, _jpg_, _mp4_, and _mp3_
 * :musical_score: Expressive and consistent API for concise and elegant code
 * :bar_chart: Designed for seamless integration with